kataras/build-a-better-web-together/subdomains.md

 - static : when you know the subdomain, usage: `controlpanel.mydomain.com`
 - dynamic : when you don't know the subdomain, usage: `user1993.mydomain.com`, `otheruser.mydomain.com`

-Iris has the simplest known form for subdomains, are simple [Parties](party.md).
+Iris has the simplest known form for subdomains, simple as [Parties](party.md).

 **Static**
 ```go